talentedasian/For-Politcians/README.md

 1. Install a database of your choice(mine is postgresql).
 2. Populate the spring datasource properties.
+3. Add an `Oauth2Provider` of your own and populate it in a properties file.
+Mine includes a local-development profile specific property for Oauth2 in my own machine.
+Not adding any Oauth2 properties would ignore all Oauth2 specific configuration in the `SecurityConfig` class.

 <!-- ROADMAP -->
 ## Roadmap